RomanYakovlevh/Vicalial/README.md

 All checks and conversions for variable creation happen in AddDataWindow.vue, which is inapropriate place.
 Solve issue with css locality
 Bug: There should be only one FunctionChoice component visible at a time.
 As of now you can select cells from different matrices and that would create more that one FunctionChoice.
+In some distant future we propably should replace fetching pyodide from jsdelivr to fetching it from our own server.
+There is also script import in index.html.